How accurate is self-testing (home testing) for HIV?

 Different types of tests

 Self-tests may be second- or third-generation HIV tests.
-They are only able to detect HIV antibodies, whereas the fourth-generation HIV tests which are normally used by healthcare professionals are also able to detect p24 antigen (a protein contained in HIV's viral core that can be detected in the first few weeks after infection).
+They are only able to detect HIV antibodies, whereas the fourth-generation HIV tests generally used by healthcare professionals can also detect p24 antigen (a protein contained in HIV's viral core that can be detected in the first few weeks after infection).
 Fourth-generation tests are therefore better at picking up recent infections.

-Second- and third-generation tests can accurately detect chronic (long standing) HIV infection.
-But their ability to detect recently acquired HIV is more variable.
+Second- and third-generation tests can accurately detect chronic (long-standing) HIV infection.
+However, their ability to detect recently acquired HIV varies.

-Their window periods are a little longer than for other tests.
-The window period is the time immediately after infection when tests may not detect markers of infection and therefore give a false negative result.
+Their window periods are longer than for other tests.
+The window period is the time immediately after infection when tests may not detect markers of infection, leading to false-negative results.

-Across the world, the majority of HIV self-tests are based on second-generation testing technology.
+Globally, the majority of HIV self-tests are based on second-generation testing technology.
 They can detect immunoglobulin G (IgG) antibodies, but not immunoglobulin M (IgM) antibodies or p24 viral antigen.
-As these two substances are detectable sooner after HIV infection than IgG antibodies, second-generation tests have longer window periods.
-The OraQuick In-Home HIV Test, SURE CHECK HIV Self Test and autotest VIH are CE-marked second-generation self-tests.
+Since these two substances are detectable sooner after HIV infection than IgG antibodies, second-generation tests have longer window periods.
+The OraQuick In-Home HIV Test, SURE CHECK HIV Self Test, and autotest VIH are CE-marked second-generation self-tests.

-The SURE CHECK HIV Self Test and autotest VIH are both adapted from a device that is widely used by health professionals.
-This may be marketed either as the Chembio Sure Check HIV 1/2 Assay or as the Clearview Complete HIV 1/2 Assay.
-In relation to use by health professionals, American regulators assessed this assay&#;s sensitivity (proportion of HIV-positive samples accurately described as such) to be 99.7% and its specificity (proportion of HIV-negative samples accurately described as such) to be 99.9%.
-In relation to the two self-tests, studies to assess the ability of lay users to follow instructions, use the test and correctly interpret its results found that 97-98% achieved a valid result.
+The SURE CHECK HIV Self Test and autotest VIH are both adapted from instruments widely used by health professionals.
+This may be marketed as the Chembio Sure Check HIV 1/2 Assay or as the Clearview Complete HIV 1/2 Assay.
+In terms of use by health professionals, American regulators assessed this assay's sensitivity (the proportion of HIV-positive samples correctly identified) at 99.7% and its specificity (the proportion of HIV-negative samples correctly identified) at 99.9%.
+In relation to the two self-tests, studies showed that 97-98% of users followed instructions, used the test appropriately, and correctly interpreted its results.

 Other HIV self-tests are based on third-generation testing technology.
-They can detect immunoglobulin G (IgG) antibodies and immunoglobulin M (IgM) antibodies, therefore shortening the window period.
-The INSTI HIV Self Test, Exacto Test HIV and atomo HIV Self Test are CE-marked third-generation tests.
+They can detect immunoglobulin G (IgG) antibodies and immunoglobulin M (IgM) antibodies, thereby shortening the window period.
+The INSTI HIV Self Test, Exacto Test HIV, and atomo HIV Self Test are CE-marked third-generation tests.
 In some countries, the atomo device is repackaged and marketed as the Mylan HIV Self Test or as the Newfoundland HIV Test.

 The INSTI HIV Self Test is adapted from the INSTI HIV-1/HIV-2 Antibody Test for personal use.
-This is one of the most accurate third-generation tests available, with a superior sensitivity to recent infection.
-When used by health professionals, the test&#;s sensitivity and specificity were both calculated to be 99.8%.
+This is one of the most accurate third-generation tests available, with superior sensitivity to recent infection.
+When used by health professionals, the test's sensitivity and specificity were both calculated to be 99.8%.

 Are people able to understand test instructions and use self-tests reliably?

-A review identified 25 studies in which people used self-tests, with their results compared with those of a healthcare worker testing them at the same time.
-The original studies were done in a mix of North American, African, European and Asian countries.
-Fifteen studies used oral fluid-based tests, six used blood-based tests and four used both oral and blood specimens.
-Of note, several studies were evaluating professional assays that had not been adapted for use as self-tests &#; performance could be better in commercially marketed tests.
+A review identified 25 studies where individuals used self-tests, comparing their results with those of a healthcare worker testing them simultaneously.
+The original studies were conducted in a mix of North America, Africa, Europe, and Asia.
+Fifteen studies used oral fluid-based tests, six used blood-based tests, and four used both oral and blood specimens.
+Notably, several studies were evaluating professional assays not adapted for self-test use; performance might be better in commercially marketed tests.

 The researchers found that most people could reliably and accurately use rapid tests.
-Using a statistical approach known as Cohen&#;s kappa in which 1 represents perfect agreement between the results of a self-tester and a trained health worker and less than 1 represents less than perfect agreement, results were highly concordant.
-The Cohen&#;s kappa was 0.98 in studies in which users first received a demonstration of how to do the self-test or to interpret its result.
-In studies in which this was not provided, it was 0.97.
-This means that in only a small minority of cases the self-tester and the healthcare worker got results that were different from each other.
+Using a statistical approach known as Cohen's kappa, where 1 represents perfect agreement between the results of a self-tester and a trained health worker and less than 1 denotes less than perfect agreement, results were highly concordant.
+The Cohen's kappa was 0.98 in studies where users received a demonstration of how to perform the self-test or interpret its result.
+In studies without such demonstration, it was 0.97.
+This indicates that in only a small minority of cases did the self-tester and the healthcare worker return differing results.

-There were more invalid results in people using blood-based tests (0.4-9.5%) than studies using oral fluid-based tests (0.2-4.5%).
-Common errors included incorrect or incomplete specimen collection, spilling or incorrect use of the buffer solution, problems transferring blood samples, and difficulties with the interpretation of results.
+There were more invalid results with blood-based tests (0.4-9.5%) than with studies using oral fluid-based tests (0.2-4.5%).
+Common errors included improper or incomplete specimen collection, spillage or incorrect usage of the buffer solution, problems transferring blood samples, and difficulties interpreting results.

-The company is the world’s best hiv test strip supplier.
+The company is the world's best hiv test strip supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff are highly-specialized and can help you find the product you need.

-Although blood-based rapid diagnostic tests might have the potential to deliver more accurate results, more invalid results might occur because the greatest number of user errors was related to standard procedures when capillary tubes and pipettes were used.
-Simpler test procedures and clearer instructions might mitigate these problems.
+While blood-based rapid diagnostic tests might yield more accurate results, more invalid results may occur due to user errors related to standard procedures when using capillary tubes and pipettes.
+Simplifying test procedures and providing clearer instructions might help reduce these problems.

 Situations in which self-tests may not be accurate

-• In people with diagnosed HIV who are taking HIV treatment.
-These tests are not a reliable way to confirm that you still have HIV infection.
+- In individuals diagnosed with HIV who are undergoing treatment.
+These tests are not a reliable way to confirm continued HIV infection.

-• In people who are taking pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
-If they acquire HIV, they may have a delayed antibody response, extending the window period.
+- In individuals taking pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
+If they acquire HIV, they may experience a delayed antibody response, which extends the window period.

 What do the test results mean?